 The new year is often a time to reorganize, restructure, and re-evaluate.
 For businesses, the private sector and non-profit organizations alike, this often means the chance to review the budget and see if any changes need to be made.
 If you are thinking about looking at your monthly budget list, or even your annual budget report, then here are three budgeting categories you should be aware of.

 In addition to our knowledge on budgeting categories, Questica is an expert on many other important financial issues.
 Since 1998, Questica has worked to make finances easier and better for public sector and non-profit clients.
-We manage over $63 million in annual budgets, and we want to help you.
+We manage over $63 billion in annual budgets, and we want to help you.
 Browse our website for more information.

 Three budgeting categories you cannot forget about